 Dates: 1 February – 30 April 2014

-Once run as RSSA (Russian Studies Semester Abroad) this module is offered again for undergraduates.
-It includes classes in Russian history, politics and culture as well as the intensive Russian language classes.
-It draws upon the resources and experience of the renowned International MA in Russian studies but is tuned to the requirements of the western undergraduate training.
+Previously known as RSSA (Russian Studies Semester Abroad), this module is once again available to undergraduates.
+It offers classes in Russian history, politics and culture as well as an intensive Russian language course.
+The module draws upon the resources and experience of the renowned International MA in Russian studies but is tuned to the requirements of the western undergraduate training.
 Throughout the spring semester in Saint Petersburg students will receive professional academic training in the Russian area studies and get a diverse personal experience of the Russian society.
 The courses in history and culture will include on-site classes in cultural and historical venues of Saint Petersburg.
 All instruction is in English.